 You’re surrounded by problems that you can solve right now, right in this very moment, if you have the keenness to open your eyes.
 Any problem can be turned into a business, large or small.
 The rest is up to marketing to make sure that your product or service gets out there in the world and attracts the right target audience.

 Don’t let the thought of it intimidate you; you’ve already got what it takes.
 Remember, you don’t need to be magical to be an entrepreneur; entrepreneurship is simply a state of mind, a mentality, that can be culturally encouraged or discouraged.

-If you liked this article and would like more just like it in order to learn more about entrepreneurship and how to market your small business, subscribe to our mailing list for continual updates from our blog as articles are published.
+If you liked this article and would like more just like it in order to learn more about entrepreneurship and how to market your small business, subscribe to Mike’s mailing list for continual updates from his blog as articles are published.